Köppen climate classification: Aw: Tropical savanna climate with dry winters

 This condition extends to the Lesser Antilles and Greater Antilles forming the circum-Caribbean dry belt.
 The length and severity of the dry season diminish inland (southward); at the latitude of the Amazon River—which flows eastward, just south of the equatorial line—the climate is Af.
 East from the Andes, between the dry, arid Caribbean and the ever-wet Amazon are the Orinoco River's Llanos or savannas, from where this climate takes its name.

-As: Tropical savanna climate with dry-summer characteristics
+As: Tropical savanna climate with dry summers

 Sometimes As is used in place of Aw if the dry season occurs during the time of higher sun and longer days (during summer).
-This is the case in parts of Hawaii, northwestern Dominican Republic, East Africa, and the Brazilian Northeastern Coast.
-In most places that have tropical wet and dry climates, however, the dry season occurs during the time of lower sun and shorter days because of rain shadow effects during the 'high-sun' part of the year.
+This is the case in parts of Hawaii, northwestern Dominican Republic, East Africa, southeast India and northeast Sri Lanka, and the Brazilian Northeastern Coast.
+In places that have this climate type, the dry season occurs during the time of high sun and longer days generally because of rain shadow effects.